-A DOL card, also commonly referred to as an OSHA Card or Completion Card, is an official card that The United States Department of Labor (DOL) issues to those who have completed an authorized OSHA Outreach Training Program.
+A DOL card, also commonly referred to as an OSHA Card or Completion Card, is an official card that The United States Department of Labor (DOL) issues to those who have completed an authorized OSHA 10 or OSHA 30 Outreach Training Program.
 Historically, OSHA Outreach Training has primarily been voluntary, with some employers recommending their staff complete the various courses.
 However, nowadays there are several states that have OSHA Outreach Training as a requirement for construction and general industry professionals.

 If you need to take OSHA training as a job requirement, there’s a strong likelihood that you’ll be required to carry your DOL card with you while on the job site.
 Recently the U.S Department of Labor has given the card a big facelift, and has made it much more durable and secure.
 In fact, 360training.com recently became the first and only online training provider to offer the new card to students!

 But we’ll get into that new card later.
 For now, here’s what you need to know if you’re looking to get your DOL wallet card soon.

 Getting a DOL/OSHA Card

 DOL card applicants can take their training with any authorized OSHA outreach training provider.
 Many students are electing to complete their training online for the convenience and cost effectiveness.

 The training provider will then coordinate with DOL to process the card which can take up to eight weeks.
 For the meantime, a certificate of completion will be provided to you, which will remain valid until the official DOL card has been delivered.

 Students typically have the choice of OSHA 10 or 30-hour training programs.
 The training they ultimately decide will depend on their role, their employer’s requirements, and their future goals.
 Generally, the training is broken down as follows: